-More than a thousand people have graduated from NMIT’s B. Com programme, the first in Australasia to receive a five-year accreditation (in 2015) from recently merged new governing body, Chartered Accountants Australia and New Zealand (CAANZ).
+More than a thousand people have graduated from NMIT’s Bachelor of Commerce programme, the first in Australasia to receive a five-year accreditation (in 2015) from recently merged new governing body, Chartered Accountants Australia and New Zealand (CAANZ).

 Some of the original NMIT business students including Francesco Pessione, director of local accountancy firm RWCA, and Gilbert Robertson, head of Nelson-based business advisory firm, Your Success, were at the celebrations.